NMSGUT emergence and Trans-Unification RG flows: Probing the deep cleft : Applications of NMSGUT RG equations

-In our example we take SO(10) gauge and Yukawa couplings similar to those found in earlier NMSGUT fits using a more rudimentary unification framework where the implications of trans-unification UV strong RG flows were not taken in to account.
-Of course only an actual search for realistic fits using the strategy proposed here will determine whether such couplings can yield a successful fit of the low energy data.
-We choose soft breaking parameters according to canonical kinetic term SUGRY form : all gaugino masses are zero, all soft scalar masses equal the gravitino mass at the UV emergence scale: $m_{scalar}(M_E)= m_{3/2}(M_E)$ and (for illustration) $A_0(M_E)$=2$m_{3/2}$.
+Searches for parameters using combined trans and cis unification RG flows are not attempted here.
+We restrain our numerical investigations to showing that soft breaking parameters like those seen in Table II can be generated by choosing soft breaking parameters according to canonical kinetic term SUGRY form : all gaugino masses are zero, all soft scalar masses equal the gravitino mass at the UV emergence scale: $m_{scalar}(M_E)= m_{3/2}(M_E)$ and (for illustration) $A_0(M_E)$=2$m_{3/2}$.
 We also require that the soft bilinears obey the strictest form of the gravity mediated scenario\cite{weinberg}: \be b_i =( A_0 - m_{3/2} ) \mu_i\ee at the emergence scale.
 We chose $m_{3/2}(M_E)$=5 TeV and examine the renormalization flow from $M_{E}$ to $M_X^0$.
 The values of hard and soft parameters at two scales ($M_E$ and $M_X^0$) are given in Tables \ref{t1} and \ref{t2}.
 Clearly the RG evolution can be very significant and in particular the gauge coupling and soft masses change rapidly.
 Evolution of the Hermitian soft masses from $M_E$ to $M_X$ is shown in Fig. \ref{softmassplot} and we can see that some of them become negative.
 Moreover some of the $B$ parameters also turn negative.
-In our realistic fits\cite{nmsgut,bstabhedge} we in fact find that the values soft hermitian masses squared and $B$ parameter relevant to the light MSSM Higgs at the GUT scales need to be negative : which at least the cSUGRY framework would contraindicate.
+In our realistic fits\cite{nmsgut,bstabhedge} we in fact find that the values of soft hermitian masses squared and $B$ parameter relevant to the light MSSM Higgs at the GUT scales need to be negative(Table II) : which at least the cSUGRY framework, applied directly at $M_X$, would contraindicate.
+The strong RG flows show that this constraint can be easily evaded if $M_E$ and $M_X$ do not coincide.